-The NFB BELL Academy—which stands for NFB Braille Enrichment for Literacy and Learning®—is a nationwide summer program offered by the National Federation of the Blind that prepares blind and low-vision children, ages four through twelve, to grow into confident and independent blind people who live the lives they want.
+The NFB BELL Academy—which stands for National Federation of the Blind Braille Enrichment for Literacy and Learning®—is a nationwide summer program that prepares blind and low-vision children to grow into confident and independent blind people who live the lives they want.

 Activities are provided in a day program or residential setting, depending on location.
 In addition to Braille crafts, games, and other engaging projects, children learn vital independent living skills, interact with blind adult mentors, and enjoy field trips to sites related to the NFB BELL Academy curriculum.
 Through these activities and interactions, the children learn that blindness or low vision does not define them or their future.

-The NFB thanks the following organizations for their generous support of NFB BELL Academy.
+Thank you to the following organizations for their generous support of the NFB BELL Academy.